m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 But for a solo programmer, or one outside the Java ecosystem?
 It's only then you realise how many compromises there are in Scala's design; how many times you say "you can do that but you shouldn't, it's just there for Java compatibility" or "yeah there's a JVM restriction that means you can't do that".
 Many tutorials explain Scala constructs in terms of Java ones - a pragmatic approach, but one that can leave a new programmer feeling like they're learning two languages rather than one.

-(There are more specific issues, technical and social[2], that prevent me recommending )
+(There are more specific issues, technical and social[2], that make me cautious about recommending Scala to newcomers, even as my favourite language.
+But )

 [2] Ok, not "social issues" so much as one particular individual.
 But that's a separate conversation.